 Hearing from different voices plays an important role in accomplishing NPMA’s goals.
 However, limited resources often make it difficult for aspiring leaders to become involved in the association.

-In order for these voices to be heard, NPMA is launching the Executive Leadership Program.
+In order for these voices to be heard, NPMA launched the Executive Leadership Program.

 The Executive Leadership Program was created to find passionate, committed, and engaged individuals from all parts of the country who want to enhance NPMA and the membership experience while connecting with industry leaders.